-In addition to working further on objectives from Year 8, pupils will be taught, following National Curriculum guidelines, the following this term: AUTUMN TERM AUTUMN TERM PROXEMICS & DRAMATIC PAUSE-Language/Communication skills/English/Speaking and Listening TROUBLE AT THE NIGHTCLUB-Exploration of current affairs, exploration of a social issue through Drama, use of Drama as a medium to develop understanding of a social issue- links with PSHE/Development of Emotional Literacy/Exploring use of Drama to raise important issues and looking at ways of achieving this through Forum Theatre/Marking the Moment/Thought tracking/Conscience Alley MACBETH (MODERN)-Links With English Literature/Playwright's Intention/Learning about character development in a plot/Exploring ways of communicating intentions to the audience/Awareness of ideas and what/how you want to communicate a moment to create a specific impact.
-Introduction of selecting key drama skills to create a particular impact such as slow motion/juxtaposition/thoughts aloud/physical theatre SMSC: Exploration of relevant news articles on crime in today's society PSHE/British Values: Exploration of choice/consequence Skills Builder: Team work collaboration and creativity Key Drama words, reading articles and scripting own work Careers/Employability: Exploring social issues/creativity/communication skills/presentation skills/Transferable skills for the development of the whole child Throughout this topic, quality first teaching will provide differentiation: By product: Outcome By resource: Use of visual images/Newspaper Headlines/Music /Short scripted extracts/Songs By Intervention: by providing different levels of supervision and support By Progressive Questioning: exploring pupils' understanding through interactive dialogue.
+Curriculum Intent In addition to working further on objectives from Year 8, pupils will be taught, following National Curriculum Intent Curriculum guidelines, the following this term: Skills/National Curriculum Links AUTUMN TERM PROXEMICS & DRAMATIC PAUSE-Language/Communication skills/English/Speaking and Listening TROUBLE AT THE NIGHTCLUB-Exploration of current affairs, exploration of a social issue through Drama, use of Drama as a medium to develop understanding of a social issue-links with PSHE/Development of Emotional Literacy/Exploring use of Drama to raise important issues and looking at ways of achieving this through Forum Theatre/Marking the Moment/Thought tracking/Conscience Alley MACBETH (MODERN)-Links With English Literature/Playwright's Intention/Learning about character development in a plot/Exploring ways of communicating intentions to the audience/Awareness of ideas and what/how you want to communicate a moment to create a specific impact.
+Introduction of selecting key drama skills to create a particular impact such as slow motion/juxtaposition/thoughts aloud/physical theatre Spiritual, moral, social, and cultural development SMSC: Exploration of relevant news articles on crime in today's society PSHE/British Values: Exploration of choice/consequence Skills Builder: Team work collaboration and creativity Numeracy Literacy Key Drama words, reading articles and scripting own work Becoming future Careers/Employability: Exploring social issues/creativity/communication skills/presentation ready skills/Transferable skills for the development of the whole child Adaptation Throughout this topic, quality first teaching will provide differentiation: By product: Outcome QFT/SEND Provision By resource: Use of visual images/Newspaper Headlines/Music /Short scripted extracts/Songs By Intervention: by providing different levels of supervision and support By Progressive Questioning: exploring pupils' understanding through interactive dialogue.
 Closed and Open Questioning.
 Deeper more probing questions to analyse, evaluate the work By Grouping: according to prior attainment, gender, social preference, preferred learning style.
-By Task: Pupils should be involved in the identification of targets which are meaningful to them and in the colorison of an appropriate task from the given range. selection of an appropriate task from the given range.
+By Task: Pupils should be involved in the identification of targets which are meaningful to them and in the selection of an appropriate task from the given range.
 By Offering Optional Activities: In class or as homework, to extend learning.
 This QFT/SEND provision will be explicit within the lesson-by-lesson schemes of work.
-GIFTED and TALENTED -Option of writing their own monologue as one of the characters for 'Trouble at the Nightclub' and learning the Shakespeare version of a scene explored in the lesson Modelling by teacher and Peers v /
+GIFTED and TALENTED -Option of writing their own monologue as one of the characters for 'Trouble at the Nightclub' and learning the Shakespeare version of a scene explored in the lesson Modelling by teacher and Peers